Expect Great Things —

 - You think your water has broken

 - Bleeding heavier than a period

 If you think you are in labor, go directly to the OB Emergency Department located on the 5th floor of St. Bernards Medical Center.
 There, you will be examined by an OB nurse and a physician within 30 minutes.
-Your condition will be evaluated, your baby monitored and it will be decided if you need to be admitted to the Labor & Delivery Department.
+Your condition will be evaluated, your baby monitored.
+Our professional staff will then decide if you need to be admitted to the Labor & Delivery Department.

 Having an OB hospitalist on-site allows for the immediate management of any issue or complication that may accompany the birth of a child.
 OB Hospitalists are trained in advanced cardiac life support and OB emergency care.
 They are prepared and committed to providing outstanding care for you and your child.

 Want to know more about what to expect during pregnancy, labor, delivery and post-partum?

 Download the St. Bernards Pregnancy Guide today to learn more!

 Birthcare Center Amenities

 St. Bernards Birthcare Center offers essential oils as an added comfort measure during your stay.
 Let your nurse know upon your arrival if you are interested in utilizing aromatherapy during your time with us.